-Depression is common in patients with Parkinson's disease.
-Often, the depression begins years before any of the other symptoms of Parkinson's disease appear.
+Depression is a mood disorder caused by a chemical imbalance in your brain.
+It's common in people with Parkinson's disease.
+Often, the depression begins years before any of the other Parkinson's symptoms show up.

 What Are the Signs of Depression?

-How Is Depression in Parkinson's Disease Treated?
+How Do You Treat Depression in Parkinson's Disease?